 Kelly, I am in LOVE with your homemade mayo recipe!!
 I also had several bad batches of mayo, but I’ve done yours twice (and even once by hand with a whisk) and it came out beautifully.
 And the ranch dressing as well.
 I don’t know if you have a place to share recipes but I just used the homemade mayo to make the best Caesar salad dressing!

-So here is Valerie's homemade Caesar Salad Dressing recipe!
+So below is Valerie's homemade Caesar Salad Dressing recipe with a few tweaks I've made over the years 🙂

 Homemade Caesar Salad Dressing